gogatep/mme-577-ros/README.md

 ### Installing

-copy the files to the source folder in the workspace.
+Download package from github.com and copy the files to the source folder in the workspace.
+Or use the git clone command.
 [A workspace is shown as an example]

 ```bash
 sudo apt-get install git